How Fintechs Fared: Many Small Businesses Got Much-Needed PPP Funding Via Online Lenders

 Countless Businesses Got Funding Through Fintechs

-Still, it’s hard to fully disparage the work these firms have done to help small businesses during the economic downturn.
+Still, it’s hard to fully disparage the work these firms did to help small businesses during the Covid-related economic downturn.

-Kabbage, for example, has managed to help an impressive number of businesses despite any flaws with its process.
-By the end of June, the company doled out 209,000 SBA-approved PPP loans (second only to bigwigs Bank of American and JP Morgan Chase) worth $5.8 billion in total.
+Kabbage, for example, managed to help an impressive number of businesses despite any flaws with its process.
+By the end of June 2020, the company had doled out 209,000 SBA-approved PPP loans (second only to bigwigs Bank of America and JPMorgan Chase) worth $5.8 billion in total.
 Kabbage CEO Rob Frohwein had earlier claimed that the company “processed over 40% of the average PPP application volume of the largest three banks in the country.”

-The Atlanta-based company also partnered with Uber to create a more streamlined process for the car ride’s independent contractors who have been struggling for work since lockdown started.
+The Atlanta-based company also partnered with Uber to create a more streamlined process for the car ride’s independent contractors who had struggled with getting work during lockdowns.
 This partnership was especially unique because it allowed Kabbage to prepopulate loan applications with data shared directly from Uber.

-Moving on from Kabbage, Square Capital facilitated over 76,000 small business loans worth $820 million in PPP funding through mid-June.
+Moving on from Kabbage, Square Capital facilitated over 76,000 small business loans worth $820 million in PPP funding through mid-June 2020.
 Square Capital especially focused on sole proprietors — its number of loans to non-employer businesses doubled that of employer firms.